CMU-IDS-Fall-2022/final-project-migration-x-group/Proposal.md

 - 4. How does the migration rate vary by state?
 - 5. How does the migration rate vary by race?

+After the initial EDA, we found that the dataset is clean and complete.
+The major processing we did is to use below formula to calculat the migration rate : <br/>
+* when o_cz = d_cz, migration_rate = 0
+* when o_cz != d_cz, migration_rate = (# of n when o_cz != d_cz) / n          <br/>
-After initial EDA, as the dataset is clean and complete, we do not have to do much processing and cleaning in this dataset.
-One thing we might need to do is that the dataset is quite large, we might need to cut some of them and we have to figure out how to do that and make sure the data is representative after being cut.
+The other thing we need to consider is that the dataset is quite large; we might need to cut some of them, figure out how to do that, and make sure the data is representative after being cut.

 ![image](https://user-images.githubusercontent.com/75749274/201192947-800d7747-b2ad-45ea-8ca4-b02c8a25de7f.png)